Lucina101/SDS_Final_project/README.md

 Then, you can do the same as the first master in step 1.4

-Note that token must be the same for all nodes in the cluster
+Note that token must be the same for all nodes in the cluster.

 Note: If anything is going wrong(for example, it took to long to join the cluster.
 The server is unresponsive) you can try running